mguida22/InForm/README.md

 $ npm socket.io
 $ npm serialport
 ```
-## Running the Web Page
+## Running the Server and Web Page

+To run the server and web page first check you have all of the modules installed.
+The order of the next few steps is very important so make sure to follow them exactly.

+First run the code on your microcontroller.
+On the Teensy 3.1 you should be able to press the physical reset button, but running the sketch from the Arduino IDE will always work.

-To run the web page using node first check you have all the modules installed.
-Next from the root of the directorty navigate to the web directory and run the following command.
-You will need to replace /dev/tty.usbmodem728331 with the port you are using.
-The port can be seen at the bottom right corner of the standard Arduino editor.
+Once that is running, start your server from the web directory using the following command.
+Replace the third argument, `/dev/tty.usbmodem728331`, with the port of your arduino.
+This can be found on the bottom right of the standard Arduino IDE.

 ```
-$ cd web/
 $ node SerialServer.js /dev/tty.usbmodem728331
 ```

-The server will now be running and you can view index.html by navigating to `http://localhost:8080` in your browser.
-To stop the server simply type 'control-c' in your cmd line.
+The server will now be running on `http://localhost:8080`.
+Open up a browser and navigate to that address, or if you have the page loaded already, be sure to refresh.

+To stop the server, simply type control-c in your terminal.

 ## Using Position Functions